gonzalezrostani/Assignment-6/labNotes.md

 ```
  git push -u repo master
 ```
 Then you will be asked for your username and password.
+It is worth to notice that master is the default name, but if you are pushing other branch for example called "dev" then you should write _ git push -u repo dev_ instead of master.

 ## Contribute with others: clone a repository
 If you want to clon a repository and colaborate, I will provide here some of the steps you should follow.
 As an example, I will explain how to clone my _Assignment-6_ repository, which is an assignment for my class Scientific Computation for Social Scientists, Instructor [Michael Colaresi](https://github.com/colaresi).